jamesdellinger/jamesdellinger.github.io/index.md

 * [Buying Your First Potentiometer]()—The right and wrong ways to adjust volume.

 ### What's Interesting
 * [*Distant Force*](https://archive.org/details/distantforcememo0000robe/page/n3/mode/2up)—A history of the Teledyne Corporation and its founder, Dr. Henry Singleton.
 By Dr. George A. Roberts.
-Learned of it from my friend [@zachcaceres](https://x.com/zachcaceres/status/1849803042478055883).
+Learned about it from my friend [@zachcaceres](https://x.com/zachcaceres/status/1849803042478055883).